 Vocal resonances and broad band excitation

-Existing technologies used in speech pathology and speech trainers to provide visual feedback from the speech sound are inherently limited in precision and practicality.
+The speech training application uses visual feedback about the vocal tract to help people produce speech sounds in a language they are learning.
+In principle, one might hope to provide such feedback for the speech sounds alone.
+However, such feedback is inherently limited in precision and practicality.
 Even the most advanced speech recognition systems still mistake words, which indicates the limits of their precision in accurate measures of pronunciation.
 The basic problem is that the speech signal alone does not have enough information in it to allow

 us to work out, quickly and precisely, the configuration of the vocal tract.
 This is not a problem for understanding speech, but it may be a problem in learning precise pronunciation.
 Our approach is therefore to introduce a signal with more information in the frequency domain.